 The AM-39 Exocet was new to the Argentinean military and to the world.
 The year prior to the invasion, Argentineans fielded the French-built antiship cruise missile along with the aircraft to carry it, the Dassault Super Etendard.
 Originally, the Falklands invasion was to occur in the South Atlantic's late winter/early spring.
 One reason for the later invasion date was the need to properly train crews and fit the Super Etendard for the Exocet.
-Unfortunately for the Argentine Naval Aviation Command (Comando de la Aviacion Naval Argentina), after the South Georgia incident General Galtieri advanced the invasion date by nearly six months without the Super Etendard crews and aircraft fully operational.59 favor of the Super Etendard pilots, but they just needed one missile to make an impact on the British task force.
+Unfortunately for the Argentine Naval Aviation Command (Comando de la Aviacion Naval Argentina), after the South Georgia incident General Galtieri advanced the invasion date by nearly six months without the Super Etendard crews and aircraft fully operational.

+By April, the 2d Naval Fighter and Attack Squadron possessed four operational Super Etendards and 10 trained pilots for that aircraft.
+Furthermore, Argentina possessed just five AM-39 Exocet air-tosurface antiship cruise missiles.
+The odds were not in favor of the Super Etendard pilots, but they just needed one missile to make an impact on the British task force.
 As is still true today, in 1982 the ultimate target for the Super Etendard pilots was always a task force aircraft carrier.
 Although striking, or better yet sinking, a British aircraft carrier could "win the war," this was unlikely considering how few Exocets the Argentineans possessed.
 Considering the limited number of Super Etendards, any ship within the task force could be a potential target, not just aircraft carriers.
 On 4 May, after the Super Etendard squadron aborted two previous attempts, an Argentinean Super Etendard launched an AM-39 Exocet at the British task force.
-This was the first combat test for the Exocet, a text-book maneuver, and it went quite well.
+This was the first combat test for the Exocet, a textbook maneuver, and it went quite well.